jpegleg/cryptoCore/README.md

 The stripper function is used to sanitize data, just a wrapper for the tr command.

-Here we use stripper to validate your test file.
+Here we use stripper to validate the test file.
 These should both return 35.

 cat ~/seeds/a.xor | wc -c